RECOLLECTIONS OF FOUR DOCTORSTOMB OF THE CYBERMEN 1967

-When I was booked for Tomb my agent told me the BBC were offering what was called a 'special low' fee, the reason being that I didn't have to say the lines.
-Technology at the time didn't allow for mics under the costume, so the Cybercontroller's lines were spoken by Peter Hawkins - the ranking voice-artist of the day - into a hand-held mic off-camera.
+When I was booked for Tomb my agent told me the BBC were offering what was called a 'special low' fee, because I didn't have to speak any dialogue.
+At that time technology didn't allow for mics under the costume, so the Cybercontroller's lines were spoken by Peter Hawkins - the ranking voice-artist of the day - into a hand-held mic off-camera.
 I argued that although I didn't have to say the lines I had to learn them in order to synch the mouth movements with a chinstrap.
-This argument was accepted and I got my full fee, but when I played the part for Attack eight years later and was able to speak my own lines the rectangular mouth had been forgotten.
+This argument was accepted and I got my full fee, but when I played the part for Attack of the Cybermen eighteen years later and was able to speak my own lines the rectangular mouth had been forgotten.
 Also the transparent skull with its pulsating brain had gone, leaving me indistinguishable from my subordinates.

 As technicalities developed exponentially so demands on the actor intensified, with positioning and eyelines ever more critical.
-Today's Dr Who is light-years in advance of anything I experienced, with jaw-dropping special effects on a level once only seen in Hollywood blockbusters.
+Today's Dr Who is light-years in advance of anything I experienced, with jaw-dropping special effects on a level once only seen in Hollywood movie blockbusters.
 Sets are far more hi-tech, lighting more complex, and the plots and dialogue far more sophisticated, perhaps because the target audience is as much adult as juvenile.
 And of course there is colour.

 At 6' 5" I have often worn monster-type rigs, both on stage (mostly in pantomime) and on TV.
 A problem with being thus encased is that people tend to forget there is anyone inside.
 For instance, when I was electrocuted in Tomb and crashed to the floor, all the lights went out and the studio swiftly emptied.
 It was 4 o'clock, tea-break time for the crew, and I was abandoned, threshing about like a stranded whale.
 Another problem is that dressers tend to get you fully kitted up far too soon.
 It's difficult to argue as they're given a rap over the knuckles if you’re not ready when needed.
 Eventually I developed a personal zen, enabling me to switch off during waits.

 FRONTIER IN SPACE 1973